liam0414/COMP9517-Project/README.md

 - **Subfolders:**
   - `models`: Contains the code for our final models and final post-processing code.
   - `notebooks`: Contains all our progress throughout the project, including models we decided not to include as our final models such as SegNet and U-Net.
 It also contains code for our post-processing techniques such as superpixels, morphology, and CRF.
+  - `dataset`: Contains our custom test and validation samples (splitting mechanism outline in the accompanying report), and 30% stratified samples.

 ## Package Requirements

 To set up the environment, run the following commands: